mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Make every effort to avoid a stalemate

-The worst possible outcome of a code review is a stalemate.
-You reach a point where you refuse to sign off on the changelist and the author refuses to make the changes required to meet your requirements for signoff.
+The worst possible outcome of a code review is a stalemate: the point at which you refuse to sign off on the changelist without further changes and the author refuses to make those changes.

-In my entire software development career, I've only ever had one code review reach stalemate.
+In my entire software development career, I've only ever had one code review reach stalemate, and it was not a good experience.
+It was extremely unpleasant at the time, and I took a reputation hit for it afterwards.
 It's kind of like being involved in a fistfight at the office.
 Even if you weren't the aggressor, it looks bad that you were involved at all.

 Some indications that you're headed for a stalemate:

-* The tone of discussion is becoming hostile
+* The tone of discussion is becoming hostile.
-* Your notes per review are not trending downward
+* Your notes per review are not trending downward.
   * In a normal review, the

 It may mean that you need  a design review.

 This should be exceedingly rare.

+Is there a chunk you can agree on that you can split off and check in?

+Meet and talk it out in person or over video chat.
+Something about text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.

 In case of stalemate, eject early.